-While there is a subtle sweetness to the Sea Breeze Cocktail, the cranberry juice, grapefruit juice, and lime make it more tart and sour than anything else.
+While there is a subtle sweetness to the Sea Breeze cocktail, it’s more tart and sour than anything else.

 17. French 75

-It’s a mixture of gin and champagne, with some simple syrup and lemon juice.
+It mixes gin and Champagne with some simple syrup and lemon juice for flavor.

-As much as I enjoy them, pomegranates always seem like so much work for such a small reward.
+As much as I enjoy pomegranates, they’re a lot of work for such a small reward.

-But the sweetness of the pomegranate syrup in this drink is the perfect complement to the bitterness of the orange liqueur.
+The berrylicious sweetness of the pomegranate syrup is the perfect complement to the bitterness of the orange liqueur.

-Top it off with champagne for that gorgeous bubbly effect and an extra kick of alcohol.
+Top it off with Champagne for a gorgeous bubbly effect and sip slowly – it’ll creep up on you!

 20. Champagne Punch

-Honeydew margaritas are for those people who like to experience the full range of tastes on their tongues.
+Honeydew margaritas are for those of us who like to experience the full range of tastes on our tongues.

-While there’s not exactly any umami flavor in them, they manage to squeeze sweet, sour, bitter, and salty into a single glass.
+While there’s not exactly any umami flavor, they manage to squeeze sweet, sour, bitter, and salty into a single glass.

 There’s a whole lot of spicy in there, as well.

-When my main goal for cocktails is making them look spectacular, this one is one of my go-to’s.
+So when my main goal for cocktails is to make them look spectacular, this is one of my go-to’s.

-Wouldn’t it be fantastic if Starbucks would spike your morning mocha with a bit of Kahlua?
+Wouldn’t it be fantastic if Starbucks could spike your morning mocha with a bit of Kahlua?

 Well, they tried serving alcohol once, but it never really became popular.

-As much as I love the smell of coffee, I’m a tea woman at heart.
+As much as I love the smell of coffee, I’m a tea gal at heart.

 To me, this tall glass of lightly lavender-scented caffeine is better than a sugary, fruity cocktail any day of the week.